jpgmv1998/reproducible_paper_template/_template_README_replicationPackage.md

    - If running programs individually, note that ORDER IS IMPORTANT.
    - The programs were last run top to bottom on July 4, 2019.
 - `programs/03_appendix/master-appendix.do`.
 The programs were last run top to bottom on July 4, 2019.
-- Figure 1: The figure can be reproduced using the data provided in the folder “2_data/data_map”, and ArcGIS Desktop (Version 10.7.1) by following these (manual) instructions:
+- Figure 1: The figure can be reproduced using the data provided in the folder "2_data/data_map", and ArcGIS Desktop (Version 10.7.1) by following these (manual) instructions:
-  - Create a new map document in ArcGIS ArcMap, browse to the folder “2_data/data_map” in the “Catalog”, with files  "provinceborders.shp", "lakes.shp", and "cities.shp".
+  - Create a new map document in ArcGIS ArcMap, browse to the folder "2_data/data_map" in the "Catalog", with files "provinceborders.shp", "lakes.shp", and "cities.shp".
   - Drop the files listed above onto the new map, creating three separate layers.
 Order them with "lakes" in the top layer and "cities" in the bottom layer.
   - Right-click on the cities file, in properties choose the variable "health"... (more details)